 Automatic Transmission Fluid & Filter Service

 Automatic Transmission Fluid (types and applications)

 Brake Fluid Change - Never change your brake fluid?
 Most motorists never do, until their vehicle needs brake work and hydraulic parts have to be replaced because of internal corrosion.
 After several years of service, brake fluid becomes contaminated with moisture.
 This lowers the fluid's boiling point and increases the risk of the fluid boiling and causing the pedal to fade under hard use.
 The corrosion inhibitors in the fluid also break down over time, which allows moisture and dissolved oxygen to corrode the brake calipers, wheel cylinders, master cylinder, steel brake lines and the ABS hydraulic unit.
-Changing the fluid every three to five years can prevent this and prolong the life of your brake system.
+Many late model vehicles do not have a factory recommended service interval for brake fluid.
+Even so, changing the fluid every three to five years can reduce the risk of fluid overheating and pedal fade, prevent corrosion and prolong the life of your brake system.
 Chemical test strips are available in auto parts stores that can be used to test the condition of your brake fluid.

 Brake Fluid: A Hot Topic